-A guide with general knowledge of a variety of skill competencies (i.e., interpretive, medical and sustainability) required to facilitate a group of clients through a medley of terrains, environments and locales in a safe, manageable, and respectable manner.
+A guide with a general knowledge of a variety of skill competencies (i.e. interpretive, medical and sustainability) required to facilitate a group of guests through a variety of terrains, environments and locales in a safe, manageable and respectable manner.